contentful/contentful-management.java/README.md

 });
 ```

 > Note: The default `CMACallback` has an empty `onFailure()` implementation.
-If failures are of interest, overriding this methods is immanent.
+If failures are of interest, overriding this method is mandatory.

 > Note: [The CMA documentation][docs] offers more code snippets for all Modules.